Panic buying may have boosted grocery sales in February - StatsNZ

 "Although we have seen a lift in sales in February, we can't identify at what point during the month this occurred.
 It's possible that increases in supermarket sales resulted from concerns around Covid-19," retail statistics manager Sue Chapman said.

-Some items such as hand sanitiser, masks, gloves and paracetamol have been hit by short term shortages due to high demand and some supply issues in the past few weeks.
+Some items such as hand sanitiser, masks, gloves and paracetamol have been hit by short-term shortages due to high demand and some supply issues in the past few weeks.

 READ MORE: